What is an Employment Contract?

 What are the types of Employment Contract?

 Types of employment contracts refer to the different contract arrangements an employer can establish when hiring an employee.
-There are four main types of employment contracts employers use when hiring and setting the terms of employment with a new employee:
+There are four main types of employment contracts employers use when hiring and setting the terms of employment contract with a new employee:

 - At-Will Employment Contracts